 Over the years, special dishes were created to represent the moon, such as the iconic mooncakes.
 Other festival fare includes duck, taro, oranges, and rice cakes, all of which are traditionally harvested in autumn.

 In Korea, the Moon Festival, called Chuseok, is a time to pay respect to one’s ancestors, typically with a banquet.
 Families reunite during this time and mark the occasion with rice-based dishes, such as songpyeon (sweet mooncakes made with red beans, chestnut, rice and pine), hangwa (confectionery), and sikhye (a traditional sweet Korean rice drink).

 The Japanese Moon Festival, or Otsukimi, is a time for introspection and gazing at the moon, a practice known as tsukimi.
 Again, rice-based dishes are a signature here, with tsukimi dango (rice-flour dumplings) enjoyed by one and all.

-The Mid-Autumn celebrations in Vietnam, called Tet Trung Thu, are strikingly similar to the Chinese festivities.
-Also known as the Children’s Festival, the Moon Festival in Vietnam includes lantern making, mooncakes and family get-togethers.
+Moon Festival celebrations in Vietnam, called Tet Trung Thu, are strikingly similar to the Chinese festivities.
+Also known as the Children’s Festival, Moon Festival in Vietnam includes lantern making, mooncakes and family get-togethers.

 Likewise, Malaysia’s Moon Festival pays homage to the Chinese traditions, with dragon dances, lanterns and moon gazing.
-Also known as the Tanglung (Lantern) Festival, the Malaysia Moon Festival is marked with a family feast,
+Also known as the Tanglung (Lantern) Festival, the Malaysia Moon Festival is marked with a family feast and mooncakes.

-In Thailand, the Moon Festival is not an extravagant affair – instead, it is a time for families to gather together, to pray, exchange greetings and worship to the moon.
+In Thailand, the Moon Festival is not an extravagant affair – instead, it is a time for families to gather together, to pray, exchange greetings, and worship the moon.